cncf/clone-page-tree/readme.txt

 Contributors: cjyabraham
 Tags: clone, clone, page, tree
 Requires at least: 4.0
-Tested up to: 5.3.2
+Tested up to: 5.6
 Stable tag: trunk
 Requires PHP: 5.6.20
 License: GPLv2
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 👩‍👩‍👧‍👧 📄 🌲 Adds a "Clone Page Tree" action to the page row actions to duplicate an entire page hierarchy.
+Also works for CPTs and posts.

 == Description ==

-👩‍👩‍👧‍👧 📄 🌲 Adds a "Clone Page Tree" action to the page row actions.
+👩‍👩‍👧‍👧 📄 🌲 Adds a "Clone Page Tree" action to the page/post row actions.
 Cloning a page tree clones the page and all descendents creating a new copy of the full hierarchy.
 After clicking "Clone Page Tree" you will be redirected to edit the top-most page to allow you to give it a unique title.
 All cloned pages are left in draft mode.

 There are [many plugins out there](https://wordpress.org/plugins/search/duplicate/) which allow you to duplicate a post or page however this is the only one that allows you to duplicate a page and all its descendent pages in a single click.